1921 Alberta general election: Conservatives

 The Conservative Party, which had been the primary opposition in the province since it was created in 1905, had suffered a split in the ranks under the leadership of George Hoadley.
 The caucus divided into two separate Conservative caucuses.
 Then Hoadley left the Conservative party to sit as an Independent and then won the UFA nomination in Okotoks.
 The party replaced Hoadley by selecting Albert Ewing, an Edmonton area Member of the Legislative Assembly, as party leader.

 Conservative candidates spent the campaign criticizing the wasteful and extravagant spending of the Liberal government.
 They also reminded Alberta voters of the Alberta Government Telephones telephone pole scandal.
 The Conservatives campaigned for reforms to the provincial tax code, provincial resource rights and voter list reforms in the Election Act.

 Despite the split in the party the Conservative campaign attracted some high-profile support.
 Former Liberal Premier Alexander Rutherford a big supporter of Ewing, led the campaign for the five Conservative candidates contesting for Edmonton seats.

 The Conservative party was a long time recovering from the split in the party.
 Supporters of Hoadley and their rural base moved to the United Farmers.
 The change caused by amalgamating the districts in Calgary and Edmonton to a city-wide district in each city did not help Conservative candidates.
 Nor did the block voting system that was imposed.
 In Edmonton the Liberal block, although just a minority of the votes cast, dominated and all five seats were captured by Liberal candidates.
 The only Conservative to return was Lethbridge MLA John Stewart.
 Albert Ewing went down to defeat in Edmonton.

 Socialist Party of Canada

 The Socialist Party had been in decline in Alberta since Charles O'Brien lost his seat in the 1913 general election.
 Two Socialist candidates ran in this election, under the banner Labour Socialist, Frank Williams in Calgary and Marie Mellard in Edmonton.
 Marie Mellard joined the new Communist Party within the year.

+Electoral system

+In this election, 49 of the MLAs were elected in single-member districts using first-past-the-post voting.
+Another 12 (five in Edmonton, five in Calgary, and two in Medicine Hat) were elected through plurality block voting in city-wide districts.
+Each voter could cast as many votes as the number of seats being filled in the district.